Atlantic City power supplier agrees to turn the lights on at Revel

-ATLANTIC CITY, N.J.
-(Reuters) - After a two-week blackout at Atlantic City’s Revel Casino, a power supplier has agreed to turn the lights back on at the failed gambling resort under a temporary deal reached in court with its new owner.
+ATLANTIC CITY, N.J., April 23 (Reuters) - After a two-week blackout at Atlantic City’s Revel Casino, a power supplier has agreed to turn the lights back on at the failed gambling resort under a temporary deal reached in court with its new owner.

 With a hearing scheduled for Monday to reconsider a temporary restraining order to block owner Glenn Straub from using generators, ACR Energy Partners agreed to supply enough electricity to run a fire control system for two weeks.